denoland/manual/publishing.md

 For more details, see [Adding a Module](https://deno.land/add_module).

-## dnt - Publishing Deno modules for Node.js
+## Publishing Deno modules for Node.js

 See [dnt](./npm_nodejs/dnt.md).